-The two main types are 'dispersants' and 'stabilisers'.
+The two main types are 'dispersants' and 'stabilisers'

 Dispersants work to break up sludge, whereas stabilisers work to keep asphaltenes in suspension and stable within the fuel.
 If a neat dispersant is used, it will break up the sludge, but used without a stabiliser it will dislodge the sludge from one area within the fuel system to another.
 It is important to speak to the additive manufacturer and make sure you fully understand the chemistry on offer and how it can be used in your fuel system.
-Take care in choosing additives as they must be matched to the fuel.
-A poorlymatched additive could actually result in worse fuel stability.